Why have I been given this information?

 - Heal wounds and broken bones.

-- Do more for yourself.
+- Do more for yourself and make you feel brighter.

 - Give you more strength to move around and breathe better.